BlohmLab/EEG_PKG/README.md

 # EEG_PKG
 A complete EEG analysis package for custom 4x1 HD-tDCS recording setup for measuring pre-post simulation effects on EEG response.

-This project was designed to work with a 4x1 HD-tDCS set-up using Brain-Vision V-amp an EyeLink trigger:
+This project was designed to work with a 4x1 HD-tDCS set-up using Brain-Vision V-amp combined with an EyeLink trigger:

 http://brainvision.co.uk/v-amp